 In jeweler Jasmine Muñoz’s room, long tree branches are used as curtain rods, and art pieces fill the walls.
 A corner is dedicated to Muñoz’s artwork resources and beads, hand drills, and wire for jewelry.

 Muñoz, 23, sells handmade earrings thru their enterprise on Instagram and at backyard get-togethers.
-Muñoz began their craft in February 2019 and sold earrings with pinwheels and fruits in conjunction with accessories that encompass all things in the early 2000s.
+Muñoz began their craft in February 2019 and sold earrings with pinwheels, fruits, and accessories that encompass all things in the early 2000s.
 Using the spirit of nostalgia as their concept, Muñoz describes the jewelry’s style as “inspired utilizing Lizzie McGuire and the early 2000s.”

 “[The jewelry’s inspired by] early life reminiscences,” Muñoz stated.
 “It’s very kiddish, however, in the maximum fashionable manner.”

 Muñoz started the idea of hand-making earrings came to them in a time of need.
-Going thru a hard time and going through melancholy, Muñoz stated they wished an interest to distract themselves with.
-While buying handmade excursion rings at SCRAP Denton, innovative reuse save, Muñoz stated they felt inspired to create their own rings.
+Going thru a hard time and going through melancholy, Muñoz stated they wished for interest to distract themselves with.
+While buying handmade excursion rings at SCRAP Denton, an innovative reuse save, Muñoz said they felt inspired to create their circles.

-Muñoz uploaded a non-public Instagram publish of their self-made rings, where they acquired a couple of nice comments from pals.
-The responses brought about Muñoz to create a separate account devoted totally to self-made jewelry.
-Lizbeth Torres, Muñoz’s mother, endorsed Muñoz to preserve growing.
+Muñoz uploaded a non-public Instagram publication of their self-made rings, where they acquired a couple of nice comments from pals.
+The responses brought Muñoz to create a separate account devoted to self-made jewelry.
+Lizbeth Torres, Muñoz’s mother, endorsed Muñoz to preserve growth.
 Torres gave her daughter vintage earrings to exercise with and helped her buy new fabric.

 However, crafts are not something new to Muñoz’s circle of relatives.
-Muñoz’s mother and father grew up in Colombia, in which their uncle sells smoothies, leather-based bags, and artwork.
-Muñoz’s grandmother could create homemade dolls and sew them collectively while Muñoz changed into more youthful.
+Muñoz’s mother and father grew up in Colombia, where their uncle sells smoothies, leather-based bags, and artwork.
+Muñoz’s grandmother could create homemade dolls and sew them collectively while Muñoz became more youthful.

-“I’ve continually been surrounded and stimulated by way of an arms-on family,” Muñoz stated.
+“I’ve continually been surrounded and stimulated by an arms-on family,” Muñoz stated.

 Muñoz stated it is not usually smooth handcrafting rings.
 Depending on the cloth of the earring, which can range from thick rubber to wood, jewelry can be difficult to make when using a hand drill.
 Muñoz says the most difficult pairs of jewelry to make are their pinwheel rings, with which wood is hand-drilled into the center of the pinwheel for aid.
 The process takes nearly an hour to craft one pair, while most of Muñoz’s earrings take about 10 minutes.